lornajane/demo/README.md

 Demo
 ====

-Repository used mostly for demonstrating GitHub API features.
+Repository used in "Git Clone" slide from "Git For Teams" (Lorna Mitchell, February 2014.)